C4813/EVE-Trade-Tools-Reprocess-Trading/readme.txt

 All WordPress-side data created by this plugin: the `ett_rt_characters` user meta entry for every user, OAuth state transients, and ESI character cache transients.
 The external database managed by Price Helper is never modified.

 == Changelog ==

+= 1.2.0 =
+* Trade hub list is now generated dynamically from the Price Helper external database (`ett_prices` table) rather than being hardcoded.
+Any hub present in the database automatically appears in the Trade Hub dropdown; only hubs with price data can be selected.
+* Added GitHub repository button and Changelog toggle button to the How-To guide next to the Overview heading.
+* Fixed capital-sized ammo (XL-sized ammunition) not being excluded when "Exclude Capital-Sized" is set to Yes.
+XL ammo market groups and items with an "XL " name prefix are now correctly filtered.
+* Fixed capital-sized modules (e.g. Capital Armor Plates) not being excluded when "Meta Only" is set to No. A belt-and-suspenders item-name filter now catches any capital items that slipped through the market-group-level exclusion.
+* Override Brokerage Fee minimum lowered from 1% to 0.5% to accommodate 0.0% Upwell markets.
+(A 0.5% SCC Surcharge always applies if tax is <0.5%).

 = 1.1.2 =
 * Fixed relist brokerage fee calculation: the 100 ISK minimum order-modification fee was incorrectly applied per item rather than per order.
 For cheap high-volume items (e.g. ammunition) this caused relist costs to be overstated by orders of magnitude, making profitable items appear unprofitable or filter them out of results entirely.
 The fee is now calculated at order level and divided across the items in the stack.